pjywang/pjywang.github.io/_pages/Research.md

 #### In Progress
 - Interpretable Dimension Reduction for Compositional Data (with Jeongyoun Ahn and Cheolwoo Park), partially appeared in my Ph.D. [thesis](/assets/thesis.pdf) (Chapter 3, 5).
+- Data-driven thresholds for wearable device data summareis (with Irina Gaynanova)